odoo/odoo/doc/api_integration.rst

 ``ir.model``
 ''''''''''''

-Provides informations about Odoo models themselves via its various fields
+Provides information about Odoo models via its various fields

 ``name``
     a human-readable description of the model